dmfed/yauth/README.md

 }
 ```

-Example cli appcan be found in **example** directory of the repository.
+Example cli app can be found in **example** directory of the repository.

 Any suggestions are most welcome.